supersven/ghc-riscv-ngc-talk/presentation.md

 - Vibrant community
 - Lack of powerful hardware
   - No good cloud options -> No native cloud CI
+  - Cores comparable to ARM A55 (2017)
+    - Your smartphone might be more powerful than RISC-V SBCs
 - Lot's of movement though
   - New boards and chips appear frequently
   - Many manufacturers
+  - Research all over the world
+    - E.g. EU grant for RISC-V HPC research
+      - DARE (Digital Autonomy with RISC-V in Europe)
+      - Funding: 240 Million Euros
 - There are still some dragons ...
   - Tools don't support the full instruction set
   - Tools sometimes still have bugs ...